vmware-tanzu/velero/docs/get-started.md

 ### Set up server

+These instructions start the Ark server and a Minio instance that is accessible from within the cluster only.
+See the following section for information about configuring your cluster for outside access to Minio.
+Outside access is required to access logs and run `ark describe` commands.

 1. Start the server and the local storage service.
 In the root directory of Ark, run:

     ```bash
     kubectl apply -f examples/common/00-prereqs.yaml